inventree/inventree-docs/docs/start/docker_prod.md

 #### Redis Cache

 Redis is used as cache storage for the InvenTree server.
+This provides a more performant caching system which can useful in larger installations.

 This container uses the official [redis image](https://hub.docker.com/_/redis).

 !!! info "Redis on Docker"
     Docker adds an additional network layer - that might lead to lower performance than bare metal.
     To optimise and configure your redis deployment follow the [official docker guide](https://redis.io/docs/stack/get-started/install/docker/#configuration).

+!!! warning "Disabled by default"
+    The *redis* container is not enabled in the default configuration.
+This is provided as an example for users wishing to use redis.
+    To enable the *redis* container, run any `docker compose` commands with the `--profile redis` flag.
+    You will also need to un-comment the `INVENTREE_CACHE_<...>` variables in the `.env` file.

 ### Data Volume